AdobeDocs/campaign.en/help/v8/dev/custom-recipient.md

 Adobe Campaign comes with a built-in profile table: **nmsRecipient**.
 This table has a number of predefined fields and tables that can be easily extended.
 Learn more about this table in [this page](datamodel.md#ootb-profiles).

-Built-in table extension offers good flexibility, but it does not allow to remove some unused fields or links.
+Built-in table extension offers flexibility, but it does not allow to remove some unused fields or links.
 As a consequence, using a custom recipient table can be a good option when your datamodel differs drastically from Campaign built-in recipient table structure, or if you have a large number of profiles.
 However, this method requires certain precautions when implementing it.

 This functionality allows Adobe Campaign to process data from an external database: this data will be used as a set of profiles for deliveries.
 Implementing this process involves limitations, such as: